patrickfatrick/colorizer/README.md

-const color = Colorizer('da70d6') // It can be upper- or lower-cased to your heart's content const color = Colorizer('fff') // You can also do this like in CSS const color = Colorizer([218, 112, 214]) // RGB, in the form of an array
+const color = Colorizer('da70d6') // It can be upper- or lower-cased to your heart's content const color = Colorizer('fff') // You can also do this like in CSS const color = Colorizer([218, 112, 214]) // RGB, in the form of an array const color = Colorizer([302, 59, 65], 'hsl') // Set the hsl flag as your second parameter for that
 ```

 ## Converting or returning a color